kyma-project/opentelemetry-collector-components/receiver/kymastatsreceiver/documentation.md

 ### kyma.module.status.conditions

-The module status conditions, including module, condition reason, status, and type.
+The module status conditions.
+Possible metric values for condition status are 'True' => 1, 'False' => 0, and -1 for other status values.
+The metric including condition reason, status, and type as metric attribute.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |